cesarvanleuffelen/Interpolation-method/README.md

 grid.point_data["colors"] = data_rgba.reshape(-1, 4)
 ```

 The `ImageData` class represents a regular grid where each point has associated data.
-The spacing parameter controls the physical size of each voxel; changing the third value would stretch the volume along the Z-axis, which can be useful for adjusting aspect ratios if slice spacing differs from pixel spacing.
+The spacing parameter controls the physical size of each voxel.
+Changing the third value would stretch the volume along the Z-axis, which can be useful for adjusting aspect ratios if slice spacing differs from pixel spacing.

 #### Interactive Rendering